Manfred Mohr is considered a pioneer of digital art.

 Within a few years, his art transformed from abstract expressionism to computer generated algorithmic geometry.
 Further encouraged by discussions with the computer music composer Pierre Barbaud whom he met in 1967, Mohr programmed his first computer drawings in 1969.

 Since then all his artwork is produced exclusively

 with the computer.
 Mohr develops and writes algorithms for his visual ideas.
-He generates 2-D semiotic
+Since 1973, he generates 2-D semiotic

 graphic constructs using multidimensional hypercubes.